 Why Offshore Wind?

-Figure 2: Offshore Wind Technical Potential & Electricity Demand; International Energy Agency; 2019.
+Offshore Wind Technical Potential & Electricity Demand; Source: International Energy Agency; 2019.

 At the time of the report’s release, offshore wind accounted for only 0.3% of the world’s total power generation, but this is a market still in its relative infancy.
-As technologies improve and investor interest grows, the offshore wind market is expected to grow to be worth over USD$1 trillion in the coming decades.
-And investments are not slowing down anytime soon.
+As technologies improve and investor interest grows, the offshore wind market is expected to be worth over USD$1 trillion in the coming decades, and growth won’t be slowing down anytime soon.
 The offshore wind sector grew tremendously in 2020, despite the economic shocks of the COVID-19 pandemic, and investments have continued to flow in throughout 2021.

-Despite its massive promise, offshore wind has its drawbacks, including potentially harmful effects on marine life.
+Despite its massive promise, offshore wind has its drawbacks, including potentially harmful effects on marine flora and fauna.
 But the largest obstacle to widespread offshore wind installation may well be the scale required.
+Between the price of building energy transmission cables out at sea and higher maintenance costs, offshore wind can be as much as 20% more expensive than its onshore cousin.
 To achieve Mr. Johnson’s goals of powering every UK home with electricity generated from offshore wind by 2030, for instance, the country would need to invest around £50 billion and install the equivalent of one turbine every weekday for the next decade.

-While these obstacles are significant, the UK is employing a number of mechanisms to make this dream a reality, perhaps most importantly developing foundations for strong public-private partnerships to push through funding.
-Given the high and sustained investor interest in recent years, most financiers are unconcerned about the ambition of governments’ plans for offshore wind expansion.
+While these obstacles are significant, the UK is employing a number of mechanisms to achieve the government’s goals, including developing the foundations for public-private partnerships better equipped to push through funding.
+Given the high and sustained investor interest in recent years, most financiers are unconcerned about the ambition of governments’ plans for offshore wind expansion, encouraged by wind power’s rapidly declining costs, which already fell by around 9% in 2019.
 Keith Anderson, the chief executive of Scottish Power, one of the largest investors in the UK’s renewable energy industry, recently told The Guardian: “I am absolutely confident that the industry can achieve this.”

 Offshore Wind Sweeps The World

 While different countries have set targets of varying ambition, the global leader in offshore wind production is undoubtedly Europe, which currently generates 25 gigawatts of electricity from offshore projects.
-The EU has been accommodating offshore wind since 1991, and energy companies have spent decades optimising their manufacturing and infrastructure capabilities, which have led to much lower costs today.
-This has allowed European energy companies to claim a monopoly of sorts on the global offshore wind market.
+The continent has been accommodating offshore wind since 1991, and energy companies have spent decades optimising their manufacturing and infrastructure capabilities, which have led to much lower costs today.
+European countries’ early arrival to the offshore wind game has also allowed their energy companies to claim a monopoly of sorts on the global market.
 In the US, for instance, Danish company Ørsted directed the construction of the country’s first offshore wind farm in 2016, and is currently actively involved in the development of five future projects off American coastlines.

 But some of the biggest investments over the past several years have come from China, which in 2019 was generating nearly seven gigawatts of electricity from offshore wind, and is planning to generate 50 gigawatts by 2030.
 China has led the world in new annual offshore wind installations for the past three years, and accounted for half of all global installations in 2020.

 Given the strength of Europe and the UK, and the rapid technological rise of China, it is unsurprising that the Biden administration has placed so much emphasis on developing offshore wind this early in its term.
-And the benefits for the US could be massive.
-A March 2021 report found that offshore wind has the potential to provide for up to 90% of the US’s entire electricity demand in 2050.
+The benefits for the US could be massive: a March 2021 report found that offshore wind has the potential to provide for up to 90% of the US’s entire electricity demand in 2050.
 In most East Coast states, where wind speeds are high, offshore wind could currently generate up to 200% of local electricity demand.

 Figure 3: Percentage of 2019 electricity use with the potential to be met with offshore wind; Environment America Research & Policy Centre; 2021.

-The feasibility of Biden’s new emissions reduction target relies in part on whether the government can implement offshore wind at the necessary scale.
-Some significant challenges remain, such as a lack of ships large enough to ferry the turbine components out to open waters, obstructive legislation and complaints from wealthy coastal homeowners who may be irked by less than pristine ocean views.
+The feasibility of Biden’s new target to halve US emissions by 2030 relies in part on whether the government can implement offshore wind at the necessary scale.
+Some significant challenges remain, including the high early costs, a lack of suitable ships large enough to ferry turbine components out to open waters, obstructive legislation and complaints from wealthy coastal homeowners, who may be irked by less than pristine ocean views.
 But offshore wind could play a crucial role in the US’s renewable energy fortunes, especially in Northeastern states that possess more highly dense populations, less open land and are not ideally suited to year-round solar energy.